Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 In alignment with the "winning of the match" objective, the ultimate arbiter for the value of each point is the frequency that that point participates in sets that are won.

-That may seem like a stretch, but tennis players do not care all that much about winning any particular point or game.
+That may seem like a stretch, but tennis players generally do not care all that much about winning any particular point or game.
 What they really care about is winning the match.

 - Win % Win Point is your winning percentage for the set/match if you win the current point